PKizzle/dns/cmd/atomdns/handlers/dbfile/README.md

 ## Description

-The _dbfile_ plugin is used for DNS servers that serve from a file that loaded from disk, containing RFC 1035 styled data.
+The _dbfile_ handler is used for DNS servers that serve from a file that loaded from disk, containing RFC 1035 styled data.
 If the zone file contains signatures (i.e., is signed using DNSSEC), correct DNSSEC answers are returned.
 Only NSEC is supported.
-See the _sign_ plugin if you want to sign and resign your zone automatically.
+See the _sign_ handler if you want to sign and resign your zone automatically.

 The server will reply with minimal responses by default.
-The _dbfile_ plugin will watch the zone file and when it receives a (kernel) notify it will reload the zone after 2 seconds.
+The _dbfile_ handler will watch the zone file and when it receives a (kernel) notify it will reload the zone after 2 seconds.
 Regardless of any change it will send out notifies if configured to do so, the actual SOA serial isn't relevant.